tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/产品简介/应用场景_intl_en.md

 DBbrain is suitable for both in-cloud and off-cloud database scenarios.
 It provides diagnosis and optimization not only for database instances in Tencent Cloud, but also those deployed in other clouds or on-premise databases.
 It adopts a non-intrusive design and protected data transfer to ensure security, helping you build a unified platform for hybrid cloud database management.

 ### Mobile database OPS
 DBbrain is integrated within the WeChat Mini Program ecosystem and accessible on both PCs and mobile devices.
-Features such as mobile alarms, daily health report subscription, exception diagnosis, and one-click optimization are available on mobile devices for your convenience.
+Features such as mobile alarms, daily health report subscription, exception diagnosis, and one-tap optimization are available on mobile devices for your convenience.